wmgdev/BlazorGraphApi/README.md

 Hopefully these features will be rolled into the new project templates for Blazor in .NET 5

 This example has evolved over time.
-Now that Microsoft.Identity.Web has improved and embraced Blazor Server, it's now pretty much a copy of the "blazorserver --auth SingleOrg --calls-graph" example app in their Repro
+Now that Microsoft.Identity.Web has improved and embraced Blazor Server, it's now pretty much a copy of the "blazorserver --auth SingleOrg --calls-graph" example app in their Repo

 For more info refer to [Microsoft.Indentity.Web](https://github.com/AzureAD/microsoft-identity-web)